php-imagine/Imagine/docs/api/image.rst

    .. php:const:: THUMBNAIL_OUTBOUND

-      Image is resized to fix thumbnail inside and the rest is cropped out.
+      Image is resized to fit thumbnail inside and the rest is cropped out.

    .. php:method:: copy()